minio/docs/source/reference/minio-mc/mc-anonymous-set.rst

 .. mc-cmd:: ALIAS

-   *Required* The full path to the bucket or bucket prefix to which the command applies the specified :mc-cmd:`~mc policy set PERMISSION`.
+   *Required* The full path to the bucket or bucket prefix to which the command applies the specified :mc-cmd:`~mc anonymous set PERMISSION`.

    Specify the :ref:`alias <alias>` of the MinIO or other S3-compatible service *and* the full path to the bucket or bucket